zfy1412/apweb2023/README.md

 Demo code

-This project was developed using Python 3 powered by Django
+This project was developed using Python3 powered by Django

 SLCSS, SBD, SBD services can be found in our previous work(https://github.com/zfy1412/zzsource)